Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

-The result of Theorem \ref{thm: lor meyers} should be closely compared to \cite[Proposition 5.10]{CM20}.
+The result of Theorem \ref{thm: lor meyers} should be closely compared to \citet*[Proposition 5.10]{CM20}.
 In this pioneering work, the authors introduce synthetic Ricci curvature bounds using optimal transport methods, hence their result might be even closer in spirit to the original Bonnet--Myers Theorem than the one shown below.
-Moreover, should it prove true that Ricci curvature bounds (using optimal transport) are weaker than sectional curvature bounds (using triangle comparison) in the Lorentzian picture, as is the case for metric curvature comparison, cf. \cite{Pet19}, then our result has narrower scope.
-However, as the hierarchy of curvature bounds is not yet known and our method is distinct, the proof of the following theorem is valuable in its own right.
+See also \citet*{BC23} for the corresponding result in the setting of spacetimes with low regularity.
+Moreover, should it prove true that Ricci curvature bounds (using optimal transport) are weaker than sectional curvature bounds (using triangle comparison) in the Lorentzian picture, as is the case for metric curvature comparison, cf. \citet*{Pet19}, then our result has narrower scope.
+However, as the hierarchy of curvature bounds is not yet known and our method is distinct, the proof of Theorem \ref{thm: lor meyers} is valuable in its own right.

+In the statement of Theorem \ref{thm: lor meyers}, we impose an additional non-degeneracy condition on the space $X$: for each pair of points $x \ll z$ in $X$, there exists a $y \in X$ such that $\Delta(x,y,z)$ is a non-degenerate timelike triangle.
+This allows us to apply Lemma \ref{lem: non-deg-cond} along timelike geodesics and ensures that the space is not locally one-dimensional; compare this to the class of one-dimensional spaces which the Bonnet--Myers theorem does not apply to in the metric setting, as discussed before Theorem \ref{thm: Toponogov}.
+Upon extending the following result to \LpLSs with local curvature bounded below by $K<0$, it may be possible to classify such one-dimensional spaces by following the approach of \citet*[Proposition 8.44]{AKP19} and this could be explored in future work.